TashaTJ/pawsome-portraits-v4/TESTING.md

 ## Peer Review

 Prior to launch, the site was submitted for Peer Review by fellow students and alumni at [Code Institute](https://codeinstitute.net/) and also some individuals putside the software development world.
 Feedback included issues with responsiveness and layout issues, both of which were solved with some minor css adjustments.

-## Testing User Stories

 ## Bugs

 ### Resolved

+During validation the following bug occurred 3 times

 ### Unresolved